 - Construction Material Testing Laboratories and Agencies.

-Building Permit Extensions
+Permit and Application Extensions

 Stay informed about COVID-19 by visiting the City's COVID-19 Information page, the Center for Disease Control website and the County of San Diego Health and Human Services website.